Michael Malone

-Michael Malone (born September 15, 1971) is an American professional basketball coach who most recently served as the head coach for the Denver Nuggets of the National Basketball Association (NBA).
-He is currently an analyst for ESPN.
-He had also been the head coach of the Sacramento Kings in 2013–2014.
-Malone previously served as an assistant coach of the New York Knicks, Cleveland Cavaliers, New Orleans Hornets, and Golden State Warriors.
+Michael Malone (born September 15, 1971) is an American basketball coach who is the head coach of the North Carolina Tar Heels men's basketball team.
+He previously coached in the National Basketball Association (NBA), where he was the head coach of the Sacramento Kings from 2013 to 2014 and the Denver Nuggets from 2015 to 2025.
+With the Nuggets, Malone won the 2023 NBA Finals, the franchise's first championship.

 Early life and education

 Born in the Astoria neighborhood of the New York City borough Queens, Malone is the son of Brendan Malone, a former NBA head coach.
 Malone began his high school playing career at Bishop Hendricken in Warwick, Rhode Island, from 1984–1986 while his father was head coach at the University of Rhode Island.
 He transferred to Seton Hall Preparatory School after his father joined the New York Knicks coaching staff as an assistant.
 Following graduation from Seton Hall, Malone attended prep school at Worcester Academy during the 1988–89 school year.
 He then attended Loyola University Maryland, playing on the Loyola Greyhounds men's basketball team from 1989 to 1993.
 He appeared in 107 games and started 39 of them as a point guard.
 He graduated in 1994 with a degree in history.
 During his four seasons with the Greyhounds, Malone totaled 370 points, 279 assists, and 79 steals in 18.5 minutes per game.
+He was inducted to the Loyola Athletics Hall of Fame in March 2026.